-Dominic is a former solicitor with substantial experience of commercial disputes, particularly in the areas of international arbitration, arbitration-related court applications, oil & gas / energy, and banking and finance.
+Dominic is a former solicitor with substantial experience of commercial disputes, particularly in the areas of international arbitration, arbitration-related court applications and commercial litigation, including in the oil & gas / energy and banking & finance sectors.

 Dominic’s cases at Herbert Smith Freehills include acting for: